 The Central-West Orana region was selected as the first REZ due to level of planning and investment in renewable energy projects already underway, with around 4,500 megawatts of renewable projects either approved or in the planning system.

 The precise location of the Central-West Orana REZ will be determined through industry and community consultation, and further input gained during the tender process.

-NSW has committed $40.6 million funding to the development of the REZ, including the establishment of the Energy Corporation of NSW, which will coordinate development of the REZ.
+The NSW Government's contribution is to develop the REZ, including the establishment of the Energy Corporation of NSW, which will coordinate the development of the REZ.

 |Tenderers (EOI/ROI):||Registrations of Interest opened for proponents of potential renewable energy and energy storage projects in the region to provide an indication of the scale, location and types of projects being considered for the REZ.|

 |May 2020||ROIs for renewable generation and storage projects in the REZ opened, closing 5 June.|

 |Jun 2020||The NSW Government revealed 113 Registrations of Interest (ROIs) were received, with proposals representing an estimated 27 gigawatts of total capacity.|